MicrosoftDocs/ATADocs/ATADocs/ata-prerequisites.md

 ## ATA Gateway requirements
 This section lists the requirements for the ATA Gateway.
 ### General
-The ATA Gateway supports installation on a server running Windows Server 2012 R2 or Windows Server 2016 (Include server core).
+The ATA Gateway supports installation on a server running Windows Server 2012 R2 or Windows Server 2016 (including server core).
 The ATA Gateway can be installed on a server that is a member of a domain or workgroup.
 The ATA Gateway can be used to monitor Domain Controllers with Domain Functional Level of Windows 2003 and above.